-Gordon Hanson is the Peter Wertheim Professor in Urban Policy at Harvard Kennedy School.
-He is also a research associate at the National Bureau of Economic Research, a life member of the Council on Foreign Relations and co-editor of the Journal of Economic Perspectives.
-Hanson received his Ph.D. in economics from MIT in 1992 and his B.A. in economics from Occidental College in 1986.
+(OFFICIAL WEBSITE for Gordon Hanson) Gordon Hanson is the Peter Wertheim Professor in Urban Policy at Harvard Kennedy School (Remembrance for Peter Wertheim.)
+He is also Chair of the Social and Urban Policy Area at HKS, a research associate at the National Bureau of Economic Research, and a member of the Council on Foreign Relations.
+He is past co-editor of the Journal of Economic Perspectives, the Review of Economics and Statistics, and the Journal of Development Economics.
+Hanson received his PhD in economics from MIT in 1992 and his BA in economics from Occidental College in 1986.
 Prior to joining Harvard in 2020, he held the Pacific Economic Cooperation Chair in International Economic Relations at UC San Diego, where he was founding director of the Center on Global Transformation.
 Hanson previously served on the economics faculties of the University of Michigan and the University of Texas.
-In his scholarship, Hanson specializes in international trade, international migration and economic geography.
+In his scholarship, Hanson studies the labor market consequences of globalization.
 He has published extensively in top economics journals, is widely cited for his research by scholars from across the social sciences and is frequently quoted in major media outlets.
-Hanson’s current research addresses how globalization in the form of immigration and expanded trade with China have affected U.S. local labor markets.
-In a new endeavor, he is working with a multidisciplinary team of scholars to use satellite imagery to assess the impacts of expanding transportation networks, exposure to extreme weather, and related events on urban economic activity.
+Hanson’s current research addresses the causes and consequences of regional job loss, the effectiveness of place-based policies in alleviating regional economic distress, and the labor market consequences of the energy transition.
+This work is part of the Reimagining the Economy project at HKS, which Hanson co-directs with Dani Rodrik.

 Academic Journal/Scholarly Articles